FREE ONLINE ED ASSESSMENT. Start Here

 Are you catching enough Z’s each night?

-Poor sleep is associated with many health problems, such as diabetes, obesity, depression, anxiety, hypertension and cardiovascular disease — which, as you now know, are often at least party to blame for many guys’ issues with erectile function and sexual stamina.
+Poor sleep is associated with many health problems, such as diabetes, obesity, depression, anxiety, hypertension and cardiovascular disease — which, as you now know, are often at least party to blame for many guys’ issues with erectile function.

 The CDC recommends adults 18 and older get seven or more hours of sleep each night.